tustin2121/James_Somerton_Transcripts/_videos/P_mLM6fUhHQ.md

 <mark>Plato in the *Symposium* argues for an army to be comprised of same-sex lovers.
 Thebes did</mark> actually <mark>form such a regiment, the [Sacred Band of Thebes](https://en.wikipedia.org/wiki/Sacred_Band_of_Thebes), consisting of 500 soldiers</mark>, 250 couples.

-\[On screen, showing footage of some trailer for "Sacred Band of Thebes"]: "Yep.
-They even make porn about them."
+<u>[On screen, showing footage of some trailer for "Sacred Band of Thebes"]: "Yep.
+They even make porn about them."</u>

 <mark>They were renowned in the ancient world for their valor in battle</mark> and they're still talked about today. <mark>Ancient Rome had many parallels to ancient Greece in its understanding of same-sex attraction, and sexual issues more generally.
 This is especially true under *the Republic*, yet under the Empire, Roman society slowly became more negative in its views towards sexuality, probably due to social and economic turmoil, even before Christianity became influential.</mark>